tier2tickets/Knowledge-Base/content/general/firewall.rst

 Anti-Virus and AntiMalware Compatibility
 -----------------------------------------
-It is not always necessary, but we recommend whitelisting the helpdeskbuttons installation folder (C:\\Program Files(x86)\\Helpdesk Button).
+It is not always necessary, but we recommend whitelisting the Tier2Tickets installation folder (C:\\Program Files(x86)\\Tier2Tickets).
 We regularly submit our code through VirusTotal to make sure we are not getting flagged, but almost all AV/M interactions cause some sort of failure. `Webroot <https://docs.tier2tickets.com/content/general/firewall/#webroot>`_ in particular can cause issues with screenshots.

 AdGuard